thomas-young-2013/mindware/README.md

 ## MindWare: Efficient Open-source AutoML System.
 **MindWare** is an efficient open-source system to help users to automate the process of 1) data pre-processing, 2) feature engineering, 3) algorithm selection, 4) architecture design, 5) hyper-parameter tuning, and 6) model ensembling.
 It is capable of improving its AutoML power by decomposing the entire large AutoML search space into small ones, and solve each sub-problems jointly and efficiently.
-MindWare is designed and developed by the AutoML team from the <a href="http://net.pku.edu.cn/~cuibin/" target="_blank" rel="nofollow">DAIR Lab</a> of Peking University.
+MindWare is designed and developed by the AutoML team from the <a href="http://net.pku.edu.cn/~cuibin/" target="_blank" rel="nofollow">DAIR Lab</a> at Peking University.
 The goal is to make machine learning easier to apply both in industry and academia, and help facilitate data science.